 Concept Note

+Gratitude, as a personal strength and collective virtue, lies at the heart of the development and sustenance of social relationships.
 The development of gratitude in children is a gradual and socially embedded process that integrates moral virtue, prosocial behaviour, and emotional understanding.
-While gratitude may begin as a reactive sentiment expressed in response to received kindness, its mature form involves recognizing a benefactor’s good intentions and experiencing a desire to reciprocate meaningfully.
+While gratitude may begin as a reactive sentiment expressed in response to received kindness, its mature form involves recognising a benefactor’s good intentions and experiencing a desire to reciprocate meaningfully.
+Importantly, the cultivation of gratitude does not occur in isolation; it is shaped through proximal processes in daily interactions with parents, teachers, peers, and the broader cultural context.
+In the current landscape, cultivating gratitude becomes a vital counterbalance.
+It fosters a sense of connectedness across individuals, families, schools, and communities, acting as a powerful mechanism for positive child socialisation and human development.

 Objectives